converged-computing/flux-distribute/topology/kind-experiment/README.md

 ![data/parsed/distribute-leaf-nodes-nodes-6.png](data/parsed/distribute-leaf-nodes-nodes-6.png)
 ![data/parsed/distribute-middle-nodes-0-nodes-6.png](data/parsed/distribute-middle-nodes-0-nodes-6.png)
 ![data/parsed/distribute-middle-nodes-1-nodes-6.png](data/parsed/distribute-middle-nodes-1-nodes-6.png)

+To get data without segfault I had to limit the size of the archive to 2GB.

 It looks like topology does matter for distribution steps, but this is on one local machine.
 We need to test at larger sizes in a cloud.